IN THE EUROPEAN COURT OF HUMAN RIGHTS

 ______________________________________________________________

-1. I attended the hearing before the Divisional Court on 18 February 1997 when an application was heard in respect of Harry Desmond Foley and his brother Lewis Frank Foley for Civil Proceedings Orders to be made in respect of them under section 42(1) of the Supreme Court Act 1981 in respect of civil proceedings brought by both of them.
+1. I attended the hearing before the Divisional Court on 18 February 1997 as an "Unqualified Legal Adviser" to Mr Harry Foley when an application was heard in respect of both Harry Desmond Foley and his brother Lewis Frank Foley for Civil Proceedings Orders to be made in respect of themselves under section 42(1) of the Supreme Court Act 1981 in respect of civil proceedings brought by both of them.

 2. After Mr Ian Burnett of counsel for HM Attorney-General had addressed the court in the morning after having referred in detail to the evidence in support of the application, Mr Lewis Foley continued for most of the afternoon sitting to address the court in detail as to the reasons why he considered that none of his actions were vexatious.